Today you're going to learn all the potential benefits of CBD and CBD oil.

 CBD products can interact with countless pharmaceutical drugs.

-CBD has been shown to be a potent inhibitor of certain enzymes that are thought to play an important role in the metabolization of pharmaceutical drugs.
+CBD is an inhibitor of certain enzymes that play an important role in the metabolization of drugs (53).

 Guidelines from the Manufacturers of Sativex (Pharmaceutical Drug Containing Synthetic THC and CBD)

-If you want you can use the summary of medicinal product characteristics of the synthetic 9 -THC and CBD mixture (Sativex®) as a general guideline for potential drug-drug interactions when taking CBD.
+For an overview, check the summary of medicinal product characteristics of the synthetic 9 -THC and CBD mixture (Sativex®).

 - Strong enzyme inducers (e.g. rifampicin, carbamazepine, phenytoin, phenobarbital, St John's Wort) should be avoided whenever possible;

-- Co-administration of Sativex with other drugs that are metabolized through cytochrome P-450 enzymes may accelerate the metabolism and reduce the activity of these other drugs such as coumarins, statins, beta-blockers, and corticosteroids;
+- Co-administration of Sativex with other drugs that are metabolized through cytochrome P-450 enzymes may speed up the metabolism and reduce the activity of these other drugs.
+Drugs such as coumarins, statins, beta-blockers, and corticosteroids;

 - If concomitant drug treatment with CYP3A4 inhibitors (e.g. itraconazole, ritonavir, clarithromycin) is started or stopped during treatment with Sativex, a new dose titration may be required;